 In many cases, keeping your shipping costs low has to do with timing.
 Inventory management ensures that you can receive stock and sync your inventory with shipments.
 The farther ahead that you can predict your inventory needs, the less you will have to worry about stockouts and backorders.

 You can also help your distribution efforts by creating safety stock quantities and alerting yourself to low stock, which good inventory management software should be capable of doing.
-With these tools in place, you can set up a just-in-time (JIT) system that will help you negotiate the lowest prices with shippers and improve your cash flow overall, as Mason Bottle did.
+With these tools in place, you can set up a just-in-time (JIT) system that will help you negotiate the lowest prices with shippers and improve your cash flow overall.

 The right system can also help you to create a supplier database.
 This helps to connect suppliers with your products, improving your ability to go from low stock inventory straight purchase order with a specific SKU.